b-vennes/jamstack-blog/_drafts/year-in-review.md

 I don't think I'll ever want to push myself so hard again.
 Even though I learned a lot and accomplished something great, it definitely was not a sustainable behavior.
 I've been trying to manage my self-taught learning with that project in mind.
 Although anything I work on could really teach me a lot, I have to remember to balance my hobbies with my relationships and my responsibilities.
 In 2020 I am really hoping to move closer to an equilibrium between all the important facets of my life.

 ### Build Relationships With Coworkers

+The people you work with will be the ones who will expand your horizons to new oppurtunities.
+They are the ones who will speak up for you if you need it, recommend you to new jobs, and get you in contact with peopke who could take your career to new places.

+Beyond career development, the people you work with will give you new perspectives on all aspects of your life.
+Although the software development community tends to be dominated by the same type of person, white males with a wealthy upbringing, everyone has their own unique experiences.
+Their perspective on the world can help you improve your own.
+They can push you to rethink ideologies that you would otherwise have set in stone.
+Being around others that are different than you can mold you into a better person than you would otherwise be by staying closed off.